Unique discount codes for membership benefits are located in 'My Memberships' when you sign in to our membership portal.

 Bikmo Cycle Insurance

-Cycling Ireland's official cycle insurance partner, Bikmo, offers members an exclusive 7.5% discount on their bike insurance.
-A policy covers your bike(s), clothing and accessories from theft and accidental damage, plus 14 days free insurance on new bikes and much more....
+Cycling Ireland's official cycle insurance partner, Bikmo, offers members an exclusive 7.5%* discount on their hassle-free bike insurance.
+Their policies cover your bike(s), clothing and accessories against theft, accidental damage, plus event coverage and much more.

 BikeRegister is the National Cycle Marking and Registration scheme.
 It aims to reduce cycle theft and enable owners to be reunited with their bikes if they are stolen and recovered and is free to use for both the public and police.